traitecoevo/austraits.build/docs/Contributing.md

 ## Introduction

 AusTraits is a community resource and we are very keen for people to contribute.
-This documented describes some of the ways you can contribute.
+This document describes some of the ways you can contribute.
 Separate documents provide information on:

   - [Building Austraits](Building.md)
   - [Contributing](Contributing.md)